Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 Classify Requests
 =================

-Flotomate provides many avenues to classify a Request.
+Motadata provides many avenues to classify a Request.
 Go to the :ref:`Details View <Request Details View>` of a Request, and there you get the following ways:

 .. _rmf-19: